Frazz by Jef Mallett for September 05, 2016

 25. Gsunset tiny

-Seeker149 Premium Member about 8 years ago
+Seeker149 Premium Member over 8 years ago

 My District had been going since early August.
 Breaks are spread out and we still get just 182 school days.
 Maybe soon we’ll spread them out even more.
 Down with the Summer slide!